bloom-works/ownpath/README.md

 These steps might need to be run if an automatic deployment fails, a prior state of the application needs to be restored, or if you're setting up a dev AWS Account.
 These assume that the First Time instructions have been run on the AWS Account from _any_ computer _onece_ before this (i.e. most likely has been).

 1. Clone the repo and set to the tag or branch you want to deploy.
-1. Build the dev/deploy tools Docker container: `docker build -t coloradodigitalservice/co-care-directory .`
+1. Build the dev/deploy tools Docker container: `docker build -t coloradodigitalservice/co-care-directory-deploy -f Dockerfile.Deploy .`
-1. Launch a terminal in the dev container from the root of the code base: `docker run -it --rm coloradodigitalservice/co-care-directory bash`
+1. Launch a terminal in the dev container from the root of the code base: `docker run -it --rm coloradodigitalservice/co-care-directory-deploy bash`
 1. Set `export TF_VAR_bucket_name="<S3 bucket name>"` with a [valid name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) of the S3 bucket where built app files will be stored.
 This must be unique across all of AWS.
 1. (optional) Set `export TF_VAR_domains='["domain1.com","domain2.org"]'` with the domains, with primary domain first
    - If no domains specified, it'll just use a CloudFront generated domain